-Project Café Europe 2020 reveals the European 1,235 stores during the last 12 months to reach 37,598 stores, representing 3.4% growth in outlets.
+Project Café Europe 2020 reveals the European branded coffee shop market added 1,235 stores during the last 12 months to reach 37,598 stores, representing 3.4% growth in outlets.
 For the first time World Coffee Portal surveyed consumers across four major national markets – France, Germany, Ireland and the Netherlands – to analyse national coffee consumption patterns.
 Here are some of our key findings.

 Over a third of French consumers surveyed typically visit a coffee shop at least 4-5 times per week

 France has the one of the strongest traditions of eating and drinking out-of-home in Europe.
 An enduring 1st Wave coffee culture is evident across France’s estimated 35,000 neighbourhood cafés, including a strong 3,500+ branded café segment dominated by domestic businesses, such as market leaders Marie Blachère, Paul, and La Croissanterie.